typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

 Type members are [almost] type parameters
 =========================================

-*This is the first of a series of articles on "Type Parameters and Type Members".*
+*This is the first of a series of articles on “Type Parameters and Type Members”.*

 Type members like `Member`